samjulien/blog/_posts/2018-05-19-helloworld-with-auth0.markdown

 Remember what you did here, because you'll need to get to use ***Terminal*** to access a directory in this guide.

-> ***Note:*** This guide assumes you're on a Mac.
-Drop us a comment below and we can provide updated instructions for a Windows machine or Ubuntu machine.

 ## Lab 1 - Sign up for Auth0

 <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up for an Auth0 account</a>.